A year into COVID-19, Fairmont State celebrates 152nd commencement in person

 “The adjustment to online classes was really tough,” said Cameron Russell, who graduated Sunday with a degree in sociology and psychology.
 “I worked in the dorms as an RA.
 Having to enforce things like masks and sanitation, it’s been a really stressful adjustment for students.”

 The professors had a tough time as well with the adjustments necessitated by the pandemic.
-Another graduate, Jaden Savage, is thankful for all that extra work that went in this year.
+Another graduate, Jaden Savage, is thankful for all the extra work that went in this year.

 “I think our professors have really tried to help us the best they could while adjusting to all the different teaching styles,” said Savage, who graduated with a degree in criminal justice on Sunday.
 “It was an adjustment for sure.”